DE-IBH/cmk_lbu_status/README.md

 Setup
 -----

-This package checks the time of changes of  `lbu status` for added, modified files and gives a warning or critical message based on the parameters `threshold_warning` and `threshold_critical`.
+This package checks the time of changes of  `lbu status` for added and modified files.
+It sends a warning or critical message based on the parameters `threshold_warning` and `threshold_critical`.

 For deleted files it gives always a critical message